Using Content Analytics & Performance Scorecards to Create High-Quality Content

 Content: It’s everywhere.
-And, managing it is getting out of hand.
-Content is difficult to manage because, until recently, it was seldom thought of as a business asset worthy of measurement.
+And, managing it is getting out of hand, especially when generative-AI is churning it out at unprecedented speed.
+It’s also difficult to manage because, until recently, it was seldom thought of as a business asset worthy of measurement.
 But that’s quickly changing.

 Measuring takes the guesswork out of business.
 Collecting metrics allows companies to focus their efforts on quantifiable factors (key performance indicators) that are directly linked to achievable business goals.